-Posts of minimum size 115x115 are preferred, even though in most applications, 90x90 would be suitable.
+Posts of minimum size 115x115 are preferred, even though in many applications, 90x90 would be structurally suitable.
 This gives the structure a more robust appearance.
-We embed our posts into the footing and apply a bitumen rubber protective coating to the embedded section.
+We embed our posts into the footing and apply a termite & waterproof coating to the embedded section.
 Embedding the posts into deep footings does away with the requirement for cross-bracing, provided certain criteria are met.

-We use remanufactured finger-jointed, laminated, H4 treated pine posts for most of our balcony, verandah, pergola, carport & gazebo projects.
+We use pre-primed finger-jointed, laminated, H3 LOSP treated pine posts for most of our balcony, verandah, pergola, carport & gazebo projects.
 These are expensive, but the best performing posts available.
 Defects under long term performance such as twisting, bowing or splitting are minimal, if any.
-The smooth finish is ideal for painting, or can be stained for a natural timber colour, to say match a deck.
+The smooth finish is ideal for painting.

 Other options, where superior finish & performance are required, are available such as laminated kiln-dried cypress pine or merbau.